 It may be a good idea to have a friend or family member look over your application to see if anything seems inconsistent.
 We may miss what stands out to others since we’re so close to our work.

-This includes following their instructions to a T, doing your research, sharing what makes you unique, only giving them information they need and being friendly.
+This includes following their instructions to a T, doing your research, sharing what makes you unique, only giving them the information they need and being friendly.

 If you require them to follow up with you because you didn’t attach the right kind of photos or they can’t find your website, you’re creating extra work for them.
 Pay attention to the details and instructions.